suncoast-devs/handbook/lessons/setup-windows/hub.md

 ```

 This will ask for your `github.com username`, supply your username or email
 address.
-Enter your `github.com` password.
-If you have two-factor auth enabled,
+Enter the token you received above as your password.
-you'll have to enter an authorization code.

 hub outputs a lot of text.
 If you get a "wall of text" similar to the output
 below, then you have setup `hub` correctly.